wenkokke/eleanor/doc/presentation.md

 1. change the type of `env` to `[(Bool, Type)]`
    (so you can track whether stuff has been used)

-   :x: now checking isn't parallelizable any more!
+   :x: isn't parallelizable any more!

 2. try every possible split of the `env` at every `App` (so the variables *can* only be used once)